ylallemant/githook-companion/README.md

 > [!TIP]
 > You may also have different project collections use diffrent parent configurations, for different purposes, customers, ...
+>
+> A parent configuration repository can be private.
+You will have to use a `~/.git-credentials` configuration or an ssh agent.

 ### Dependecies